Home » Technology » NanoCell vs QLED

 In 2017, there was talk about different viewing angles for each technology.
 However, it depended on whether the matrix was VA or IPS.
 LG used IPS matrices more, but Samsung used VA matrices.
 It was said that NanoCell had better viewing angles because of the IPS matrix, and Samsung had better contrast because of VA.
 Today, both companies use these two matrices in their models, and each can find TVs with better viewing angles and better contrast.

 So today, when choosing a TV, you will be more guided by other characteristics, price, or design.
-But NanoCell and QLED offer improvements equally, and these technologies are not the main thing now.
+However, NanoCell and QLED offer improvements equally; these technologies are not the main ones now.

-You won’t always get it, but the best thing to do when choosing in a store is to put two TV models side by side and compare the picture on the screen.
-Check the contrast, viewing angles, color accuracy, rich colors, and detail in the dark and light areas of the picture.
-But this is where the implementation of HDR technology contributes its share.
+You won’t always get it, but the best way to choose a TV in a store is to put two TV models side by side and compare the pictures on the screen.
+Check the contrast, viewing angles, color accuracy, rich colors, and detail in the dark and light areas of the image.
+This is where the implementation of HDR technology contributes its share.

 Leave a Comment